LuisaGroup/LuisaCompute/ROADMAP.md

 # Roadmap

-We list some possible future works here.
+We list some possible future work here.
 If you have any ideas and suggestions, welcome to open an [issue](https://github.com/LuisaGroup/LuisaCompute/issues) or start a [discussion](https://github.com/LuisaGroup/LuisaCompute/discussions)!

  - ✅ Done and fully functional
  - ⚠️ Done but with minor issues